ruthenium044/Cinnamon/casual/trip.md

 Tickets: ~€39 per adult (book in advance!)
 May close due to wind/weather

 Picnic lunch or dine at Parador de Las Cañadas

+# Day 3

+Morning snorkel in Playa del Duque (walkable) or El Puertito (short drive, turtle chance!)

+More snorkel or trip?

 # Day 4